Optical stretcher: Overview

 before he developed the single-beam trap now known as optical tweezers.

-An advantage of the single-beam design is that no two laser beams need to be exactly adjusted to make their optical axes match.
+With the single-beam design it is no longer necessary to exactly match two lasers optical axes.

-From the late 1980s on, optical tweezers have been used to trap and hold biological dielectrica, such as cells or viruses.
+From the late 1980s on, optical tweezers have been used to trap and hold biological dielectrics, such as cells or viruses.

-However, in order to ensure trap stability, the single beam must be highly focused, with the particle trapped close to the focus point.
+In order to ensure trap stability, the single beam must be highly focused, with the particle trapped close to the focus point.